 Praise God Nelson is preparing for Baptism on Easter in a few weeks!

 What happened?
 Why did Nelson join our community, while Mr. and Ms. Yuki didn't make it to any community event?

 God did the work.
-But, I'll admit for several reasons, I probably cooperated with Him and the Church better in Niles's case.
+But, I'll admit for several reasons, I probably cooperated with Him and the Church better in Nelson's case.

-Notice the usage of the word We, in the case of reaching out to Niles.
+Notice the usage of the word We, in the case of reaching out to Nelson.

 Pairs show up, filled up.

 "After this the Lord appointed seventy-two others and sent them on ahead of him, two by two, into every town and place where he himself was about to go."
 Luke 10:1 - ESV